ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   aggregating their shares locally into "aggregate shares", then combining their aggregate shares into the aggregate result.

-Note that VDAFs in general allow measurements to be aggregated multiple times, each time with a different aggregation parameter; DAP however only allows each measurement to be aggregated once.
+Note that some VDAFs allow measurements to be aggregated multiple times, each time with a different aggregation parameter; however, DAP only allows each measurement to be aggregated once.

 ## System Architecture {#system-architecture}